LA DIGUE

 Interesting facts about La Digue:

 La Digue belongs to the group of islands around Praslin.
-The distance between the second largest and the fourth largest Seychelles island is just 7 kilometres, while La Digue is a good 40 kilometres away from Mahé.
-There is no landing strip for airplanes, so that one has to rely on ship or helicopter.
-Those who arrive by ferry will land at the landing place at La Passe at the west coast of the island.
+The distance between the second largest and the fourth largest Seychelles island is only 7 kilometres, while La Digue is situated between Mahé is a good 40 kilometres away.
+There is no runway for airplanes, so that one is dependent on ships or helicopters.
+Those who arrive by ferry will land at the landing stage at La Passe at the west coast of the Island.

 The approximately 3,000 inhabitants of La Digue are proud that life on their small island follows an even more leisurely rhythm than on the "big" islands.
 You are still mainly on foot or by bicycle.
 In the meantime, one meets more and more often cars (which need a special permit) and the ox carts are only a tourist attraction, but also as a visitor one clearly feels the calmness.
 Almost all settlements and accommodations are located in the western half of the almost ten square kilometres large island, while the east is "wild" and largely unspoilt.